awsdocs/amazon-emr-release-guide/doc_source/CLI_CreateStreaming.md

 These examples demonstrate how to use the AWS CLI to create a cluster and submit a Streaming step\.

-**To create a cluster and submit a Streaming step using the AWS CLI**
+**To create a cluster and submit a streaming step using the AWS CLI**
 + To create a cluster and submit a Streaming step using the AWS CLI, type the following command and replace *myKey* with the name of your EC2 key pair\.

   ```